 I have been enamoured with black nail lacquers, never out of style.
 Black mani-pedi drops a mysterious, badass hint.
 Compared with Nora, Mavis gives the same consistency, fairly liquified and semi-transparent.
 Otherwise, Mavis seems more pigmented with higher coverage.

 Gabrielle and Lola tend to deliver shimmery, metallic gold and orange respectively.
-I think these two are outstanding and lustrous with intense color payoff, especially Gabrielle.
+I think these two are outstanding and lustrous with the intense color payoff, especially Gabrielle.
 I’m so ready to paint my nails with them before hitting parties.

 If you are looking to paint your nails like disco balls, tip your hat to Stanley, which is glittery, sparkling silver.
 Its pigment is marvelous and rich, sleeking onto nails.
 The glitter holds up and spreads evenly all over my nails, it does not sink down at the bottom of the bottle.